List of Marvel Comics characters: L: Ludi

 Ludi is a demon who has clashed with Doctor Strange.
 Ludi allies himself with the demon known as Dweller-in-Darkness.
 His power was amplified by the Dweller, who sent him to kill Doctor Strange.
 The magician and his ally, Clea, used the mystical weapon known as the 'Ebony Blade' to injure Ludi and send him back into his own portal.

 Luis

-Luis is a fictional character who originated in the Marvel Cinematic Universe before appearing in Marvel comics.
+Luis is a character who originated in the Marvel Cinematic Universe before appearing in Marvel comics.
 The character was created by Edgar Wright, Joe Cornish, Adam McKay and Paul Rudd, and appeared in Ant-Man (2015) and Ant-Man and the Wasp (2018).

 Luis in film

 Luis is portrayed by Michael Peña in the Marvel Cinematic Universe.